 Although the fascia is invested with countless sturdy 'cables' of connective tissue called collagen fibres, it is certainly not immune to injury.
-In fact, about 5 to 10% of all athletic injuries are inflammations of the fascia, an incidence rate that in the United States would produce about a million cases of plantar fasciitis per year, just among runners and joggers.
+About 5 to 10% of all athletic injuries are inflammations of the fascia.
+This incidence rate in the United States would produce about a million cases of plantar fasciitis per year, just among runners and joggers.
 Track and field, tennis players, volleyball players, step aerobics participants, and dancers are also prone to plantar problems, as are non-athletic people who spend a lot of time on their feet or suddenly become active after a long period of lethargy.
 A recent study found that over 50% of people who suffer from plantar fasciitis are on their feet nearly all day.
 Plantar Fasciitis usually develops gradually.
-Heel pain may only occur when taking the first steps after getting out of bed or when taking the first steps after sitting for a long period of time.
+Heel pain may only occur when taking the first steps after getting out of bed or when taking the first steps after sitting for a long period.
 If the plantar fascia ligament is not rested, the inflammation and heel pain will get worse.
-Other conditions or aggravating factors, such as the repetitive stress of walking, standing, running, or jumping, will contribute to the inflammation and pain.
-In some cases, the inflamed ligament may not heal because many people who have plantar fasciitis do not completely stop the aggravating activity.
+Other conditions or aggravating factors, such as the repetitive stress of walking, standing, running, or jumping, will contribute to inflammation and pain.
+In some cases, the inflamed ligament may not heal because many people who have plantar fasciitis do not entirely stop the aggravating activity.

-In athletes, a number of factors are associated with development of plantar fasciitis.
+In athletes, several factors are associated with the development of plantar fasciitis.
 These factors can lead the athlete to change his or her gait (the way the feet strike the ground), which can cause symptoms and injury.
 Risk factors for athletes include:

 In any case, when you feel pain, your body is trying to warn you that something is wrong.
-See a doctor or specialist at the first sign of pain.
-Treating problems early is the key to a healthy lifestyle.
+See a doctor or specialist at the first sign of discomfort.
+Early treatment of problems is the key to a healthy lifestyle.